acenet-arc/cloud_from_a_to_z/setup.md

 ## Ensure you can open a terminal

 The only setup required on your laptop is ensuring you can open a Linux command line terminal.
 For Windows users [MobaXterm](http://mobaxterm.mobatek.net/) is recommended.
+Be sure to get the **Installer edition** not the portable edition.
 Download and install MobaXterm and verify you can run it.
 For Linux and Mac users you already have a terminal built in.
 To see how to open your terminal on your Mac see this [youtube video](https://www.youtube.com/watch?v=zw7Nd67_aFw).
 If you are a Linux user running Ubuntu the first 30 seconds of this [youtube video](https://www.youtube.com/watch?v=_xUvH2iRizU) shows you how to access the terminal.
 If you are having trouble accessing a terminal on your laptop before you arrive we can help you at the beginning of the course.

+### Ensure MobaXterm has a persistent home directory
+If you are using Windows and MobaXterm you need to ensure you have a persistent home directory.
+If you got the **Installer edition** it should have already configured a persistent home directory for you, however if you got the portable edition by mistake you will need to configure a persistent home folder as outlined below.

+* Open MobaXterm
+* Go to MobaXterm **Settings** menu
+* Select **Configuration**
+* Under the **General tab** make sure you have a **Persistent home directory** set.
+* If you made changes be sure to **Restart MobaXterm**